The Paraorchestra & Friends

 Bristol New Music is a partnership between Colston Hall, St Georges Bristol, Arnolfini and Spike Island which presents a festival of contemporary and improvised music as well as related visual arts projects.
 With a focus on music composed in the 21st Century the festival not only provides a platform for new work but also the opportunity to develop audiences across the venues.

 Jason Singh is an awarding-winning sound artist, beatboxer and creative facilitator specialising in voice and music technology.
 For two years from 2019 Jason will be working with the Creative Learning and Engagement team to explore heritage through music in a range of different school and community settings.

 St Pauls Carnival

-In its 50th anniversary year, Bristol Music Trust will be working in unity with St Pauls Carnival to deliver a number of projects.
-For more information on our partnership with St Pauls Carnival, click here.
+Bristol Music Trust will be working in unity with St Pauls Carnival to deliver a number of projects around the annual event and beyond.

 Colston Hall is a member of The Bristol DIY Network; an independent gathering of arts organisations and arts practitioners, large and small, funded (Arts Council, Bristol City Council) and unfunded, all of whom deliver cultural programmes within the city of Bristol.

 We meet regularly to advocate for the sector and to discuss and inform policy, as well as forming working groups in response to specific issues and to develop shared activity.
 This thinking feeds directly into the wider cultural conversations happening at a high level in the city through the Cultural Strategy Steering Group.

 The group’s members work across different scales and different artforms; some specialise in participatory opportunities, others seek out an audience; some charge, some don’t; and some provide complex programmes that sit across a number of strands.

 Together, we are committed to the successful future of our city, and the creativity of both Bristol and Bristolians.